Skip to main content

 Overview

-Watch this tutorial on Parametrized Dockerfiles.
+Watch this step on YouTube: Parametrized Dockerfiles.

 ARG NODE_VERSION=14